HyperCon: Image-To-Video Model Transfer for Video-To-Video Translation Tasks: Experiments: Video Inpainting

 \subsection{Comparison to Prior State-of-the-Art}

-We compare \methodacro{} to three baseline methods.
-The first method, Contextual Attention (Cxtattn), inpaints frames independently with the contextual attention inpainting network~\cite{Yu2018}.
+For inpainting, we consider two variants of our model: one using a mean filter during temporal aggregation (Section~\ref{sec:temporal-aggregation}), and the other using a median filter.
+We compare our models to three state-of-the-art baselines.
+The first method, Contextual Attention (Cxtattn), inpaints frames independently using the model from Yu \etal~\cite{Yu2018} with our improved weights (Section~\ref{sec:experiments-video-inpainting}).
 The second method, Cxtattn-vcons, inpaints frame-wise using Cxtattn, then reduces flickering with the blind video consistency method of Lai \etal~\cite{Lai2018}.
-The second phase of Cxtattn-vcons takes the original video and the frame-wise translated video as inputs, which in this case correspond to the masked video (with a placeholder value in the masked region) and the frame-wise inpainted video respectively.
-Both Cxtattn-based baselines use the same image inpainting model weights as \methodacro{}.
+The second phase of Cxtattn-vcons takes the original video and the frame-wise translated video as inputs, which in this case correspond to the masked video (with a placeholder value in the masked region) and the frame-wise inpainted video, respectively.
 The final method, VINet~\cite{Kim2019}, is a state-of-the-art DNN specifically designed and trained for video inpainting; we use their publicly-available inference code in our experiments.
-Among the evaluated methods, VINet is the only one tasked with inpainting videos at training time, and thus has the advantage of observing natural motion in masked videos.
+Among these methods, VINet is the only one tasked with inpainting videos at training time, and thus has an advantage over the other methods from having observed natural motion in masked videos.

-In Table~\ref{tab:swr-sor-quantitative}, we report quantitative results on our DAVIS and YouTube-VOS test sets under the SWR and SOR tasks.
-Across all datasets and tasks, our method obtains the lowest warping loss, indicating that its predictions are more consistent with the motion of the original video.
-It also outperforms Cxtattn and Cxtattn-vcons across all tasks and metrics except for Cxtattn on DAVIS and YouTube-VOS-test under $D_{\textrm{LPIPS}}$ by a small margin, making \methodacro{} the state-of-the-art among image-to-video model transfer methods.
-Impressively, \methodacro{} outperforms VINet across all metrics on the SWR task \textit{despite not having seen a single masked video at training time}.
-Even under other metrics where \methodacro{} is outperformed by VINet (\eg, $D_{\textrm{LPIPS}}$ on the SOR task), it is within one unit standard error of VINet and thus remains competitive.
-This result highlights the potential of transferring frame-wise models to video.
+In Table~\ref{tab:swr-sor-quantitative}, we report quantitative results on our test videos for the inpainting task.
+Across the three test sets, HyperCon-mean obtains the lowest warping error, indicating that its predictions are most consistent with the motion of the ground-truth video (since warping error effectively checks against the estimated flow of the ground-truth video).
+Between HyperCon-mean and HyperCon-median, the latter generally scores slightly worse in $E_{\textrm{warp}}$ but better in the reconstruction and realism metrics; we suspect that the median filter produces sharper predictions that are more in line with real images, but are harder to match via optical flow (when computing $E_{\textrm{warp}}$) due to a wider variety of color intensities.
+Both HyperCon models generally outperform Cxtattn and Cxtattn-vcons across the evaluated datasets and metrics, suggesting that HyperCon is the most reliable method among image-to-video model transfer techniques.
+Impressively, HyperCon outperforms VINet by a substantial margin in all cases except on DAVIS 2019 under VFID \textit{despite not having seen a single masked video at training time}; this highlights the potential of transferring frame-wise models to video.